Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/waterfall/waterfall.md

 ## Disadvantages

-- Difficult to make changes once the project has been started.
+- Difficult to make changes once the project is underway.
 - Testing is delayed until development is completed, so errors aren't found until later.